Determining the effect of cover cropping legacy on mycotoxin accumulation and fusarium disease in maize

 Materials and methods:

 To quantify the effect of cover cropping on Fusarium disease severity and mycotoxin contamination in maize, a combination of field and greenhouse experiments were performed.
-Experiments investigate ear and stalk rot disease in maize grown in legacies of different cover crop monocultures.
-The field experiment and soil collection for greenhouse experiments will be conducted at the Cover Crop Cocktails site at The Russell E. Larson Agricultural Research Center at Rock Springs, PA30.
-This research site consists of a randomized complete block design with four replications of the following crop rotation: cover crop -> maize -> rye cover crop -> soybean -> wheat -> cover crop.
-Cover crops used include two cereal cover crops (triticale, oats), two leguminous cover crops (winter pea, clover) and two brassicaceous cover crops (canola, forage radish).
+Experiments investigated ear and stalk rot disease in maize grown in legacies of different cover crop monocultures.
+Field experiments were conducted at the Cover Crop Cocktails site at The Russell E. Larson Agricultural Research Center at Rock Springs, PA.
+This research site consisted of a randomized complete block design with four replications of the following crop rotation: cover crop -> maize -> rye cover crop -> soybean -> wheat -> cover crop.
+Cover crops include two cereal cover crops (triticale, oats), two leguminous cover crops (winter pea, clover) and two brassicaceous cover crops (canola, forage radish).

 For Objective 1a (Assess the effect of cover crop legacy on disease severity of successive maize due to Gibberella and Fusarium stalk rot), soil was collected from the following cover crop plots; triticale, radish, pea, and fallow plots directly after cover cropping and before maize planting in May 2022.
 In September 2022, forty corn plants (MC-3890 variety) were grown directly in each soil type in the greenhouse.
-Stems from twenty plants in each soil treatment were inoculated with PDA agar plugs containing F. verticillioides tissue or sterile PDA agar (control).
+Stems from twenty plants in each soil treatment were inoculated with potato dextrose agar (PDA) plugs containing F. verticillioides tissue or sterile PDA as a control.
 Inoculations occurred at the V9-10 growth stage once nodes were detectable by touch.
-A sterile needle was used to create a hole in the center of each stem, and a plug of treatment agar was pressed on top of the hole and secured with Parafilm19.
+A sterile needle was used to create a hole in the center of each stem, and a plug of treatment agar was pressed on the hole and secured with Parafilm.
 After two weeks, the stem was split in half vertically along the line of the hole, and photographs were taken with a ruler for calibration.
 The area of the rot lesion was measured by using ImageJ software.
-The relationship between cover crop legacy and lesion area will be analyzed using a one-way ANOVA in Rstudio (v4.2.1) with the p-value set to 0.05.
-Mean comparisons of treatments will be made using a Tukey-HSD test.
+The relationship between cover crop legacy and lesion area was analyzed using a one-way ANOVA in Rstudio (v4.2.1) with the p-value set to 0.05.
+Mean comparisons of treatments will be made using a Tukey's Honestly Significant Difference (Tukey-HSD) test.

 Fig 1 Fig 1